🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 United States: The CFTC Era

-The Commodity Futures Trading Commission (CFTC) has been the primary US regulator since its 2023 enforcement actions.
-Key developments:
+The Commodity Futures Trading Commission (CFTC) has served as the principal regulatory authority in America following its 2023 enforcement initiatives.
+Notable recent developments include:

-• Kalshi — fully CFTC-registered designated contract market (DCM), legally offering event contracts to US residents
+• Kalshi — holds full CFTC registration as a designated contract market (DCM), lawfully providing event-based contracts to American participants

-• Polymarket — settled with the CFTC in 2022 for operating without registration.
-Since then, US users are geo-blocked from direct access
+• Polymarket — reached a settlement with the CFTC in 2022 after operating without proper authorisation.
+Following this resolution, American users cannot directly access the platform

 European Union: MiCA Framework

-• Authorization as a Crypto-Asset Service Provider (CASP)
+• Registration as an authorised Crypto-Asset Service Provider (CASP)

 United Kingdom

-The UK Financial Conduct Authority (FCA) treats prediction markets on a case-by-case basis.
-Platforms classified as gambling fall under the UK Gambling Commission; those classified as financial derivatives fall under the FCA.
-Betfair's event markets operate under a gambling license, while newer crypto-based platforms face an uncertain path.
+The UK Financial Conduct Authority (FCA) evaluates prediction market operators individually based on their specific characteristics.
+Platforms categorised as gambling activities operate under the Gambling Commission's jurisdiction; those structured as financial derivatives fall within FCA oversight.
+Betfair's event-based offerings maintain a gambling licence, whilst emerging crypto-denominated platforms navigate an uncertain regulatory pathway.

 Asia-Pacific

-• Japan — prediction markets are effectively banned under gambling laws (Penal Code Articles 185-187), with narrow exceptions for government-authorized lotteries
+• Japan — prediction markets remain prohibited under gambling statutes (Penal Code Sections 185-187), with limited exceptions for state-sanctioned lottery schemes

-• South Korea — similarly prohibited under the National Sports Promotion Act and Criminal Act
+• South Korea — similarly restricted under the National Sports Promotion Act and relevant criminal statutes

-• Singapore — the Remote Gambling Act 2014 prohibits most forms of online prediction markets
+• Singapore — the Remote Gambling Act 2014 restricts the majority of internet-based prediction market activities

 Country-by-Country Status Table